-Buying a home with no money down allows a home buyer with little to or no deposit by using a zero down home loan that requires no down payment.
-These 100% financing home loans are much rarer today than a decade ago.
-But there are several no down payment loans you may be able to qualify for in some cases.
+Buying a home with no money down allows a home buyer with little to or no deposit by using zero down home loans that requires no down-payment.
+These 100% financing home loans are much rarer today than a decade ago, but there are several no down payment loans you may be able to qualify for if you meet the guidelines.
 Plus, there are many low down payment zero down house loan options for first time home buyers too.
 Are zero down mortgage programs making a comeback?

 However, many people are stopped from buying a home because they are afraid of having to put a lot of money down on a home.
-But there are ways to buy a home without putting down 20%
+But there are ways to buy a home without putting down 20%.

 Even though the mortgage crash made it harder to buy a home with less down, you definitely do not need to put down 20%.
 For some reason, many Americans still think you have to put 20% down.
 This has not been true for decades.
 This myth may be perpetuated by the fact that you do generally need 20% equity to not have to pay private mortgage insurance premiums.